 The LCI evaluation team translated the latter four steps in the logic model framework into indicators that could be quantified and tracked for the purposes of program evaluation.
-The Green Together evaluation plan summarizes the final list of indicators that will be tracked over the initiative's five-year completion period (2020 through 2025), as well as the methods for tracking them.
-5 Indicator tracking responsibilities will be partially split among the LCI evaluation team and the TCC project partners.
-In general, all output-related indicators will be tracked by the project partners, while most outcome and impact related indicators will be tracked by the LCI evaluation team.
+The Green Together evaluation plan summarizes the final list of indicators that will be tracked over the initiative's five-year completion period (2020 through 2025), as well as the methods for tracking them.5

+Indicator tracking responsibilities will be partially split among the LCI evaluation team and the TCC grantees.
+In general, the grantees committed to tracking all output related indicators, while the LCI evaluation team committed to tracking most outcome- and impact-related indicators.
+The LCI evaluation team was funded to perform this function for the first five years of grant implementation (i.e., through the end of FY 2024-2025).

-Quantitative Methods for Evaluating TCC
+Quantitative Methods for Evaluating Green Together

-To quantitatively assess the effects of TCC, the LCI evaluation team will conduct two different forms of comparison: (1) before-and-after TCC investment; and (2) a with-andwithout TCC investment.
+To quantitatively assess the effects of TCC, the LCI evaluation team will conduct two different forms of comparison: (1) before-and-after TCC investment; and (2) with-andwithout TCC investment.
 Together, these two modes of comparison will provide the most reliable assessment of what changes can be attributed to TCC investment.